 Q: What comes in the box and how do I get started?

-Inside the box, developers will find a Getting Started guide, the AWS DeepLens device, a power supply and a 32GB microSD card.
+Inside the box, developers will find a Getting Started guide, the AWS DeepLens device, a region specific power cord and adapter, USB cable and a 32GB microSD card.
 Setup and configuration of the DeepLens device can be done in minutes using the AWS DeepLens console, and by configuring the device through a browser on your laptop or PC.

 Q: Can I train my models on the device?